natcap/natural-capital-footprint-impact/README.md

 | Bank Branch       | 5073.7         |
 | ...               | ...            |

 *Table 3.
-Buffer table: footprint area modeled for each asset category, used in Buffer mode.*
+Buffer table: footprint area (in square meters) modeled for each asset category, used in Buffer mode.*

 The provided footprint areas were derived by manually estimating the footprint area of real assets from  satellite imagery.
 We took the median of a small sample from each category.
 You may modify or replace this table if you wish to use different data, but they must be in CSV format, and include the required `category` and `area` fields.